Are you “dreamer bulking”? Prepare for Fat Gain!

 What is a Dreamer Bulk?

 Pizza, ice cream, chocolate, doughnuts, fried chicken.
 It’s all eaten.
-Weight piles on.
-The dream bulker thinks all the weight he is gaining is muscle.
+Weight piles on, and it’s not because of eating carbs at night, it’s because of eating too much food.
+While some worry about cheat day weight gain (and fat gain), the dreamer bulker thinks all the weight he is gaining is muscle.

 Unfortunately, our bodies cannot create new muscle tissue very fast.
 It is an extremely slow process.
 Shooting for a calorie surplus that sees you gain 0.25 kilograms per week is much more sensible.
 Even then there will still be some unwanted fat gain that you can’t do much about.
 At least you will still be in decent enough shape 6 months later to be able to continue bulking and gaining muscle without having to stop and lose 20 kilograms of fat from your frame.